aaronmdomingo/budgeteer/README.md

 # Job Tracker

-A full-stack MERN application with CRUD functionality that allow users to budget for every month of the year.
+A full-stack mobile-first MERN application with CRUD functionality that allow users to budget for every month of the year.

 ## Technologies Used